silveredgold/beta-censoring/docs/content/configuration.md

 ### Sticker Paths

-If you just want to add some images with a specific category, you can do that too.
+If you just want to add some images with a specific category without moving/copying them, you can do that too.
 The `Paths` configuration lets you add any number of folders, anywhere on your PC, as stickers for any category you like.
 For example, with the following configuration:

 <CodeGroup>
   <CodeGroupItem title="YAML" active>